Josh Dockerill: Career

 Dockerill made his first-team debut for Portsmouth on 1 November 2022, after coming on as a 61st-minute substitute in a 1–1 draw with AFC Wimbledon in the EFL Trophy.
+On 31 March 2023, he was loaned to Bognor Regis Town.
+He played six games for Bognor before returning to Pompey in May, signing a professional contract with them on the 12th.

+During a pre-season friendly against Gosport Borough in July 2023, Dockerill suffered a serious knee injury, damaging his anterior cruciate ligament as well as tearing his meniscus, an injury that would ultimately rule him out for the duration of the 2023–24 season.

+On 1 May 2024, Portsmouth said the player would be released in the summer when his contract expired.

+In July 2024, following a successful trial period, Dockerill joined Southern Premier Division South side Havant & Waterlooville.

 Style of play

 Dockerill can play as a defender or as a midfielder, and is able to push forward from defence to help create attacks.